aws-samples/terraform-eks-workshop/workshop/content/040_terraform-primer/040-Terraform-tasks/TF-Part1.md

 ----

-## Create a Terraform file to create a new VPC -
+## Create a Terraform file to create a new VPC:

 * Make sure you have navigated and clicked the "tflab1" directory in the Cloud9 file browser: